Python packaging, environment and dependency management

 “import antigravity” raises an exception if you want CUDA antigravity

-How to install the right versions of everything for some python code I am developing?
-How to deploy it in a robust and reliable fashion?
-How to share it with others?
-How to minimise the tedious manual labour of doing the above?
+How do I install the right versions of everything for some Python code I am developing?
+How do I deploy it robustly and reliably?
+How do I share it with others?
+How do I minimise the tedious manual labour of doing the above?

-As with many other dynamic languages that have lots of external dependencies, maintaining consistent project dependencies is a complicated mess.
-See also software package managers, software dependency managers and intractable standards battles
+As with many other vibrant, dynamic languages, maintaining consistent project dependencies in Python is a complicated mess.
+See also software package managers, software dependency managers and intractable standards battles…

-Python is a terrible language for this, IMO worse even than the notoriously bad node.js.
-While node.js has been criticised for settling on a bad package manager, python instead settled on several bad package managers.
-It is confusing and chaotic, inconvenient and dangerous, and in my experience this fact is the single biggest barrier to entry for new python users, both technically and socio-culturally, because all the systems are plagued by long-running arguments, some of which are highly personal.
-To use a language you should ideally not have to develop opinions about so many community disputes.
+has been criticised for settling on a bad package manager, Python settled on several bad package managers.
+It is confusing and chaotic, inconvenient and dangerous.
+In my experience, this fact is the single biggest barrier to entry for new Python users, both technically and socio-culturally, because all the systems are plagued by long-running arguments, some of which are highly personal.
+To use a language, you should not have to develop opinions about so many community disputes.
 Here is one angry overview of the situation.

 Harm reduction tips follow.